 Why does it work?

-One example, when swelling limits range of motion, contrast therapy along with active range of motion appears to reduce swelling.
+One example, is when swelling limits range of motion, contrast therapy along with active range of motion appears to reduce swelling.
 The sharp sensory contrast between heat and cold appears to reduce pain.
 Both of which are going to help us progress back to physical therapy or simply get moving, rather than being stuck on the couch!

 How to do it?

-I think Jahn Tang does a fabulous job describing how to best use it, so I’m not to describe it as well.
+I think Jahn Tang does a fabulous job describing how to best use it, so I’m not going to describe it as well.

 Do you always reach for ice?